 If you’ve had hydrangeas before, you’ll know that some blooms change color as they age.

 In these cases, the green tends to be an underlying hue that becomes apparent as the blooms fade before they begin to turn brown and wilt.
+A brown Hydrangea is not pretty!

 In some cases, the green blooms may later exhibit undertones of pink or burgundy.